Peter Kortvel // PMM & GTM

 Thinking

 Researched each vertical with product, sales, and customers.
 Translated findings into tailored positioning and messaging per industry.
-Built use cases that the buyer actually recognised in their own workflow.
+Built use cases that the buyer recognised in their own workflow.

 Then partnered with content, design, and sales to turn each vertical's positioning into a full asset stack: web pages, whitepapers, videos, pitch decks, sales enablement.